r-grandorder/tri-hermes/en/pages/ooku.md

 As I said, this is my own universe,my own personal world.

 **Kama:**
 I could end all your lives in an instant if I wanted, and you wouldn't be able to do anything about it.
 And you think you're going to fight me?
-Puh-lease! ! !
+Puh-lease!!!

 **Kama:**
 Or what, are you really going to take on the universe itself?
 Don't bother.
 You can't possibly win.